-As we can see from this list it’s been a fairly mixed bag of winners here over the past decade and if we put to one side the two victories for Tiger Woods we have seen four players, Rose, Matsuyama, Lingmerth and McGirt gain there first PGA Tour wins here, with McGirt and Lingmerth’s successes in particular coming from left field.
+As we can see from this list it’s been a fairly mixed bag of winners here over the past decade and we have seen four players, Rose, Matsuyama, Lingmerth and McGirt gain there first PGA Tour wins here, with McGirt and Lingmerth’s successes in particular coming from left field.

 Whilst past course form is never a minus it does not appear to be a requisite here.
-In fact the last five winners Dechambeau, Dufner, McGirt, Lingmerth and Matsuyama had a best place finish of 19th between them in eleven previous starts.
+In fact the five winners from 2014 to 2018, Dechambeau, Dufner, McGirt, Lingmerth and Matsuyama had a best place finish of 19th between them in eleven previous starts.
 [Hideki was making his course debut.]
-So don’t be put of if the man you have a hunch for has not done much here before.
+So don’t be put off if the man you have a hunch for has not done much here before.

 Current form coming in is a bit more interesting and I have provided a table below to show this;

 2019 Patrick Cantlay 3 3 9 24 MC

 2018 Bryson Dechambeau 42 37 4 3 38

 2017 Jason Dufner MC 13 60 5 11

 2016 William McGirt 47 43 17 37 9